deltaepsilon/fireline/app/content/pages/docs.md

 # DOCS

-These docs are a work-in-progress.
+Read these docs carefully.
+They're short.

 Complain in the [GitHub issues](https://github.com/deltaepsilon/fireline/issues) if something is missing or the guides are unclear.

+---

 ## Cloud Functions for Firebase Installation